SaifOmran/Obsidian/ISM/ISM.md

 - The server can access multiple LUNs, and the LUN can be accessed by different servers but they must have the same OS as one server of them will be able to install its file system.
 - When multiple servers access same LUN. it doesn't mean that they are seeing the data of each other, it means that when a server create VM, the VM files will be stored on this shared LUN and theses files are seen by the other servers not their content.
 - SAN zoning: connect servers to the storage only physically by opening channel between them.
+- Types of zoning:
+	- WWN zoning: gives flexibility as if the node port is changed, the server and storage system still see each other
+	- Port zoning: Uses the switch port ID to define zones, If a node is moved to another switch port in the fabric, port zoning must be modified to enable the node, in its new port.
+	- Mixed zoning: Combines the qualities of both WWN zoning and port zoning.
+Using mixed zoning enables a specific node port to be tied to the WWN of another node.
 - Practical steps:
 	- 1- Zoning (on SAN switch).
 	- 2- Create LUNs (on storage box).